telerik-boneyard/Platform-Knowledge-Base/how-to/how-to-use-multiple-languages.md

 ## Description

-By adding a support for a few more languages than the default language of your app you can make it usable for more users.
+By adding a support for more languages than the default language of your app you can make it usable for more users.

-For newly-created apps in {{site.tp}} the {{site.sb-s}} service ({{site.sb-s}}) already provides a way to do so in the generated code.
-The procedure for doing so in a project generated via the Views service is explained in [Implement Multi-Lingual Support](http://docs.telerik.com/platform/screenbuilder/troubleshooting/localization).
+The {{site.sb-s}} service in {{site.tp}} already provides a way to do so in the generated code for newly-created apps.
+The procedure for doing so in a project generated via the {{site.sb-s}} service is explained in [Implement Multi-Lingual Support](http://docs.telerik.com/platform/screenbuilder/troubleshooting/localization).

 Refer to the solution below if you would like to update your existing app or use an approach outside of the {{site.sb-s}} service.

 ## Solution

-Consult the steps below to implement an internationalization of your hybrid app built with {{site.tp}} and Kendo Hybrid UI.
+Consult the steps below for an example approach how to implement an internationalization support for your hybrid app built with {{site.tp}} and Kendo Hybrid UI.

 1. Create a variable (or a file) that contains a mapping for the static strings and texts used in your app for the different languages you would like to support.
-For instance:
+For instance, an object containing a few strings to be used for either English or Bulgarian language support in the app:

 	```
 	app.strings = {